From pedal boats to rowing

 Conor Stinson is already a boat owner.
 The native Canadian and his girlfriend regularly sail through the canals of Hamburg in their inflatable boat.
 It starts at the Lattenkamp dock.

 During the trip, Conor tells how he has settled in Hamburg.
 The 28-year-old came to Germany from the United States.
-At first, his love for his German girlfriend drove him to Hamburg.
+At first, his love for his German girlfriend brought him to Hamburg.
 With a bachelor’s degree in business information technology, he quickly found a job in the sector.
 Then he began his master’s degree in international business at the University of Hamburg.

 „I think it's unbelievable how many quiet corners there are in Hamburg.
 It's hard to realize that it's a city of over a million people.“

 After a few metres, the first standup paddlers come towards us.
 Conor and Vanessa want to try it out too.
 As you pass magnificent city villas, you have to maneuver the boat quickly towards the edge of the Alster.
 A group of professional rowers are approaching them at high speed.
-But they were able to get out of the way in time.
+But they are able to get out of the way in time.
 Otherwise, things are quiet on the Alster and the canals.
-Only now and then do you have to watch out for sail boats or observation ships.
+Only now and then do you have to watch out for sail boats or smaller ships.
 However, there is also something good about being pushed to the edge of a canal.
 With a little luck you might collect a few fresh berries on the slopes… but watch out for thorns!

 Conor especially appreciates the many opportunities that Hamburg offers to spend your leisure time in nature.
 “I think it’s unbelievable how many quiet corners there are in Hamburg”, he says.
 “It’s hard to realize that it’s a city of over a million people.”
-Even though Conor often feels like Hamburg a place to relax, the city has all the advantages of a big city.
+Even though Conor often feels like Hamburg is a place to relax, the city has all the advantages of a big city.
 There are many bars and cafes right on the water, for example.
-If you are exhausted from paddling in the sun or looking for shelter from the rain, you will find a nice place in many places to strengthen yourself.
+If you are exhausted from paddling in the sun or looking for shelter from the rain, you will find a nice place to strengthen yourself.
 “It feels like a vacation”, says Conor.
 Meanwhile, a waitress from a café north of the Outer Alster brings cake and drinks straight to the boat.

 Then Conor talks about arriving in Hamburg.
 Before moving here, he spent a few weeks with his girlfriend Vanessa in Berlin.
 From there, he applied to the University of Hamburg and arranged formalities including his work visa.
 He then applied for a job in the IT sector in Hamburg and was quickly hired.
 He hoped the job might give him some important insights for his master’s degree.